ilenhart/AulaLoginBrowserExtension/README.md

 ### What happens if I log out of Aula.dk?

 The extension will detect that the PHPSESSID cookie is no longer available and show "Not detected" in the popup.
 Your backend stored session remains unchanged.
+It's possible that directly logging out of Aula will invalidate the session stored in your backend, so it is likely best just to exit the site without logging out.

 ## Troubleshooting